ImperialCollegeLondon/epidemia/README.md

 epidemia uses [rstan](https://mc-stan.org/rstan/) (Stan Development Team 2020) as the backend for fitting models.

 This is an early beta release of the package.
+If you are interested in taking part in beta testing, please *[contact us](mailto:james.scott15@imperial.ac.uk).

+## Disclaimer

-There will be regular updates with additional features and more extensive testing.
+As a beta release, there will be regular updates with additional features and more extensive testing.
 Any feedback is greatly appreciated - in particular if you find bugs, find the documentation unclear, or have feature requests, please report them [here](https://github.com/ImperialCollegeLondon/epidemia/issues).

 ## Installation

-If you are interested in beta testing this package, please [contact us](mailto:james.scott15@imperial.ac.uk).
 Once you have access to the repository, clone it and install from source.
-We recommend avoiding installation of any vignettes as these are computationally demanding, and are best viewed online.
+We recommend avoiding
+installation of any vignettes as these are computationally demanding, and are best viewed online.